Plain English Summary

-We plan to publish in a variety of journals including open access.
-We will publish at least three papers; the protocol (August 2015), the main results from the study (April 2016) and the results from the CEA (April 2016).
+The trialists plan to publish in a variety of journals including open access.
+They will publish at least three papers; the protocol (August 2015), the main results from the study (April 2016) and the results from the CEA (April 2016).
 There will be the potential for other papers relating to the process evaluation and the qualitative work, though this is still to be decided.
-We have, as a consortium, a dedicated research uptake strategy team to organise a thorough dissemination of the research including (apart from journals) conferences, lectures, other relevant non-peer reviewed publications (e.g. Field Exchange), the ACF/REFANI website, and through the DFID R4D open access database.
+They have, as a consortium, a dedicated research uptake strategy team to organise a thorough dissemination of the research including (apart from journals) conferences, lectures, other relevant non-peer reviewed publications (e.g., Field Exchange), the ACF/REFANI website, and through the DFID R4D open access database.

 Intention to publish date

 Participant level data

 Stored in repository